JoostImpink/SAS-bootcamp/1_using_sas.md

 ![UF Apps Explorer Work Myfirst](images/uf_apps_work.myfirst.png "UF Apps Explorer Work Myfirst")

+Note that dataset names are case insensitive; so 'myFirst' and 'myfirst' refer to the same dataset.

 To navigate 'up' (back to libraries, or to a parent folder), click the 'up icon':